DollieWP/dollie/readme.txt

 == Changelog ==

 = 4.9.4 =
+* New feature: Assign site to Customer at Launch
 * Change get_field with get_option for extra compatibility
 * Add new filter for the site location redirect -> dollie/site/login_url/location
 * Don't run updates when Elementor now active